tensorflow/addons/.github/ISSUE_TEMPLATE/feature-request.md

 ---
 name: Feature request
-about: Suggest a feature for addons
+about: Use this template for raising a feature request

 ---